-Shenanigans would also produce the very good sire Icecapade.
-A graded stakes winner, Icecapade became a very good sire getting seventy-three stakes winners (13%) including champions Izvestia, Kingsbridge and Ice Cool as well as Breeder’s Cup Classic winner and top class sire Wild Again, and leading two year old sire Clever Trick.
+Shenanigans also produced the very good sire Icecapade.
+A graded stakes winner, Icecapade became an influetial sire getting seventy-three stakes winners (13%) including champions Izvestia, Kingsbridge and Ice Cool as well as Breeder’s Cup Classic winner and top class sire Wild Again, and leading two year old sire Clever Trick.
 Icecapade is the broodmare sire of champion Lady’s Secret, as well as Markofdistinction and Siberian Summer.

 Another daughter of Shenanigans is Laughter.
 She is the dam of multi graded stakes winner Private Terms.